shahkamran/ansible-lamp-wordpress/README.md

 - `http_conf`: The name of the configuration file that will be created within Apache.
 - `http_port`: HTTP port for this virtual host, where `80` is the default.

-# Running this Playbook

-Quickstart guide for those already familiar with Ansible:

 ## 3. Obtain the playbook
 ```shell
 git clone https://github.com/shahkamran/ansible-lamp-wordpress.git